 - As your treatment ends, lifetime follow-up will occur to collect additional information and ensure your continued well-being.

 The information from the survey is combined with information gathered by analyzing the samples.
 Together this information provides researchers with knowledge for improving patient care.

-Watch a video explaining how Total Cancer Care works.
+Watch a video about Total Cancer Care.